botanicals/botanicalsdesign-v2/cms/content/jobs/saint-george.md

       * Self-manageable

-      Please send your resume and a cover letter or description of why you are interested in this position.
+      Please send your resume and a cover letter or description of why you are interested in this position to [dallinw@botanicalsdesign.com](mailto:dallinw@botanicalsdesign.com)
     title: "Full-Time and Part-Time Retail Associates "
     slug: full-time-retail-associate
 metadata: